 TECHNICAL ASPECTS & MISC.
 FEATURES

 The Xbox One and PlayStation 4 have demonstrated that they are capable of producing some absolutely gorgeous games.
 We’ve been treated to superb lighting, more realistic animations, excellent real-time reflections, and all sorts of other graphical wizardry.
 Yet despite the power of the XBO, Halo 5 doesn’t seem to really push the system’s graphical capabilities much and doesn’t seem like a huge leap over Halo 4 (likely to maintain a perfectly steady 60 fps; more on this in a bit).
 For this game, I would push the graphics to where they’d look just as good as some of the best-looking games of this generation.
-I wouldn’t want it pushed to the limit if doing so meant the possibility of glaring flaws like obvious “popping”/”LOD-ing” when approaching or moving away from various objects, but considering that in previous generations Halo games were often at the forefront of awesome graphics, I would want this game to look as nice as practically possible, and with the upcoming Project Scorpio, an upgraded Xbox One with six times the GPU power, it would be possible to make the best-looking Halo game ever.
-I think Sabre and Blur both did a good job with Halo 2 Anniversary’s graphics, and I’d like to have them work on this game.
+I wouldn’t want it pushed to the limit if doing so meant the possibility of glaring flaws like obvious “popping”/”LOD-ing” when approaching or moving away from various objects, but considering that in previous generations Halo games were often at the forefront of awesome graphics, I would want this game to look as nice as practically possible, and with the Xbox One X and its 6 TF of GPU power, it would be possible to make the best-looking Halo game ever.
+I think Sabre and Blur both did a good job with Halo 2 Anniversary’s graphics (in-game and cinematics, respectively), and I’d like to have them work on this game.

 Textures, lighting & shadows, animation, and other aspects of the graphics would be of quality befitting a major eighth-generation AAA game.
-The draw distance for objects would also be greatly increased from 360-era Halo games, and aforementioned pop-in/phase-in/LOD-ing of things like textures, bodies, certain foliage, and other objects would be subtle enough that the player would not notice.
+Pop-in/phase-in/LOD-ing of things like textures, bodies, certain foliage, and other objects would be subtle enough that the player would not notice.
 Particle effects would be impressive, including weapons creating showers of sparks like they do in Halo 1 (and Halo Anniversary).
 Decals such as bullet holes would take longer to fade and do so more gradually, more like they did in Halo 1.
 Some visual effects would not be used in certain situations, however.
 For example, depth-of-field would not be used in regular gameplay and would remain restricted to cinema scenes.

 In terms of art design, this game would remain faithful to Bungie-era Halo, and it would have a crisp, clear aesthetic and a wide, vibrant color palette.
 Instead of creating brand new character, vehicle, and weapon models from scratch and thus creating yet more visual inconsistency in the series, models from prior games would form the basis of the new assets, tending to look as reasonable close to the originals as possible yet refined and improved to modern graphical standards (e.g., much better textures and higher polygon counts than the originals).
 Some art assets might incorporate certain design aspects from models other than the one they are primarily based on, forming a fusion of sorts (e.g., I like the chest plate of the Brute Captain’s armor in Reach, so I’d incorporate that into their design while keeping their overall design more along the lines of the Halo 3 Brute Captains).
 As for new assets such as any new weapons, vehicles, or armor permutations, they’d be made to conform as closely as possible to Bungie-era aesthetics.
 Except for maybe one or two “wacky” non-standard permutations, new Spartan armor types would be made to have a very practical, functional, militaristic aesthetic instead of the gaudy “form over function” aesthetic exemplified by the majority of the permutations seen in Halo 4 & 5, most of which look less like Mjolnir and more like something a Japanese tokusatsu hero might wear.